The Hitchhiker's Guide to Efficient, End-to-End, and Tight DP Auditing: DP Auditing

 \section{DP Auditing}

-We now discuss the notion of DP auditing -- a set of empirical techniques involving an adversary instantiated against a DP mechanism to distinguish between the mechanism's outputs on adjacent datasets.
-We discuss its two main motivating use cases and the desired properties we believe DP auditing algorithms should satisfy.
+DP auditing denotes a set of empirical techniques involving an adversary instantiated against a DP mechanism to distinguish between outputs on adjacent datasets.
+We now discuss its two main motivating use cases and the desired properties we believe DP auditing algorithms should satisfy.